Terrell1123/TEALS/README.md

-# TEALS - level 1 heading
+# TEALS - Level 1 Heading

 this is my text under level 1.
 This is for the **Introduction to Software Technology** class at *Towers High School*| Links are easy to make - the high school can be found [here](https://www.towershs.dekalb.k12.ga.us/).